Kate Forbes says Scotland must 'reset' public services

 These included local government, higher education, the courts service, culture and external affairs, Ms Forbes saying spending would be prioritised in areas such as health, education and tackling climate change.

+Health spending is due to rise from £17.1bn to £19bn, while funding for social security benefits will increase from £3.9bn to £6.3bn in cash terms.

-But she admitted that the government "cannot prioritise everything", adding: "We do need to reshape and refocus the public sector post-Covid and the spending review calls upon all of the public sector to look creatively at ways to sustainably address that challenge, while seeking to ensure fair increases."
+But Ms Forbes admitted that the government "cannot prioritise everything", adding: "We do need to reshape and refocus the public sector post-Covid and the spending review calls upon all of the public sector to look creatively at ways to sustainably address that challenge, while seeking to ensure fair increases."

 Ms Forbes also said the government would seek to ensure public sector workers were given "fair" pay increases, but warned that it was having to operate with a "severely limited budget".